-National Water Resource Strategy
+National Water Resource Strategy (NWRS)

-Cabinet approved the first edition of the NWRS in September 2004.
 The NWRS describes how the water resources of South Africa will be protected, used, developed, conserved, managed and controlled in accordance with the requirements of the National Water Policy and the National Water Act, 1998.

-Through the NWRS, South Africa reached one of the first recommendations of the Johannesburg Plan of Action, adopted at the 2002 World Summit on Sustainable Development, to develop national water-resource management plans.
+Through the NWRS, South Africa reached one of the first recommendations of the Johannesburg Plan of Action (emanating from the World Summit on Sustainable Development) to develop national waterresource management plans.